Polyurethane Tubing

 Polyurethane tubing (PU tubing) is a commonly used piping material in industrial automation equipment and pneumatic systems.
 It is primarily applied for compressed air transmission and internal air supply connections within equipment.

-Compared with other plastic tubing materials, PU tubing achieves a balanced material behavior between flexibility, bending stability, and consistency under dynamic operating conditions.
+Compared with other plastic tubing materials, PU tubing provides consistent flexibility and bending behavior under dynamic routing conditions.

 Typical Application Scenarios of PU Tubing

-In industrial and automation equipment, PU tubing is commonly used in the following pneumatic system configurations:
+In pneumatic systems, PU tubing is commonly used in the following configuration scenarios:

-• Internal air supply connections between pneumatic components within industrial compressed air systems
+- Air supply connections for internal pneumatic components within compressed air systems

 Structural Categories of PU Tubing